-2. Override the configured legacy behavior to create a managed table by using the MANAGED keyword.
+2. Override the configured legacy behavior at the session level (only) to create a managed table by using the MANAGED keyword.

 '''

 CREATE MANAGED TABLE test (id INT);

 '''

 When your session ends, the create legacy behavior also ends.
 If you issue a CREATE TABLE statement, Hive creates either an insert-only or full ACID table, depending on how you set the following table properties: